 Below are some of our favourite products for treating and preventing milia.

-Launching in April, this blend of 4% glycolic acid and soothing oils, like sunflower seed and jojoba, will stimulate your skin’s exfoliation by sloughing away dead skin cells that are causing keratin buildup underneath your skin.
+This blend of 4% glycolic acid and soothing sunflower seed and jojoba oils will stimulate your skin’s exfoliation by sloughing away dead skin cells that are causing keratin buildup underneath your skin.

 Oil-free, non-comedogenic cleanser?
 Check.
 Formulated with salicylic acid to gently exfoliate skin as it cleanses?
 Check.
 Non-irritating, budget-friendly and dermatologist-recommended?
 Check, check, check.

-The UK-based brand’s retinol serum will kickstart your skin’s cell renewal process, gradually sloughing away the skin cells that the milia-causing keratin is trapped under.
+The UK-based brand’s retinol serum will kickstart your skin’s cell renewal process, gradually sloughing away dead skin and preventing keratin from getting trapped.

-Made with a blend of AHAs (glycolic acid’s gentler cousin, lactic acid) and BHAs (pore-clearing salicylic acid), this mask polishes skin and clears out clogged pores.
+Made with a blend of glycolic acid and lactic acid, this AHAs-infused mask polishes skin and clears out clogged pores.